degenfabian/Bhanu/README.md

 # Bhanu - Non-invasive Parkinson's Disease Detection Using Transformer-based Analysis of Photoplethysmography Signals

 ## Abstract

 This independent research project investigates the potential of photoplethysmography (PPG) signals as non-invasive biomarkers for Parkinson's Disease (PD) detection.
-By leveraging the MIMIC-III waveform and clinical databases and adapting and finetuning the HeartGPT architecture (https://github.com/harryjdavies/HeartGPT), I demonstrate the feasibility of using transformer-based deep learning models for analyzing physiological time series data in neurological disease detection.
+By leveraging the MIMIC-III waveform and clinical databases and adapting and finetuning the HeartGPT architecture [HeartGPT GitHub repository](https://github.com/harryjdavies/HeartGPT), I demonstrate the feasibility of using transformer-based deep learning models for analyzing physiological time series data in neurological disease detection.

 ## Research Objectives

 1. Evaluate the efficacy of PPG signals as biomarkers for Parkinson's Disease
 2. Develop and validate a transformer-based deep learning approach for medical time series classification by adapting and fine-tuning HeartGPT
 3. Examine the effectiveness of selective fine-tuning by training the final five transformer blocks while keeping earlier layers frozen, testing whether HeartGPT's learned signal representations transfer to PD detection
 4. Implement a systematic approach for processing MIMIC-III waveform data, including patient matching, data loading and signal preprocessing pipelines suitable for deep learning applications

 ## Methodology

 ### Data Collection and Preprocessing

 The study utilizes the MIMIC-III (Medical Information Mart for Intensive Care III) database.
 MIMIC-III comprises deidentified health-related data associated with over forty thousand patients who stayed in critical care units of the Beth Israel Deaconess Medical Center between 2001 and 2012.
 Of particular interest to this study are the high-resolution physiological waveforms, specifically the PPG signals, recorded during patient stays.
 My preprocessing pipeline includes the following:

 1. Patient Cohort Selection: